 Defenses Against Sexting Charges in California

-The main way the police counter that is, they will look through all the text messages, all the communications, speak to any witnesses involved and try to get someone to acknowledge or find evidence that you knew that the person was under the age of 18.
+The primary way the police counter that is, they will look through all the text messages, all the communications, speak to any witnesses involved and try to get someone to acknowledge or find evidence that you knew that the person was under the age of 18.

-Sometimes it's said right in the text message and the person acknowledges it and still deals with the person.
+Sometimes it's said right in the text message, and the person acknowledges it and still deals with the person.

 Another situation we see is that the police will get involved with these sexting cases and pose as a minor.
 They know exactly what to put out there.
 They know exactly how to lure the person in.